Did you know that every $1 spent on email marketing delivers an average return of more than $35?

 With enough testing, you should be able to identify the specific day and time when subscribers are most likely to engage with your emails.

-Improve Your Email Open Rate With Drip
+Increase Email Open Rates With Drip